Diyarbakır: Antiquity

-People have inhabited the area around Diyarbakr since the Stone Age and the area continues to be inhabited.
+People have inhabited the area around Diyarbakır since the Stone Age.
 The first major civilization to establish itself in the region of Diyarbakır was the Hurrian kingdom of the Mitanni.
 It was then ruled by a succession of nearly every polity that controlled Upper Mesopotamia, including the Arameans, Assyrians, Urartu, Armenians, Achaemenid Persians, Medes, Seleucids, and Parthians.
 The Roman Republic gained control of the city in 66 BC, by which stage it was named "Amida".
 In 359, Shapur II of Persia captured Amida after a siege of 73 days.